fhiso/basic-concepts/basic-concepts.md

 ensure the *string* is in Normalization Form C upon export, this being the more usual form for use in documents.

+Applications *may* apply *line break normalisation*, as defined in {§whitespace}, to any *string*.
+Data which relies on the differences between the various types of *line break* *should not* be represented in a *string*.

+{.note}  This standard defines a *string* as a way of encoding "textual data" without defining precisely what this means.
+Data which relies on the difference between types of *line break* is not considered text for the purposes of the `text/*` family of MIME types, as described in §4.1.1 of [RFC 2046].
+It is suggested that the phrase "textual data" in the definition of a string be interpreted similarly.

 *Characters* matching the `RestrictedChar` production from &#x5B;[XML](https://www.w3.org/TR/xml11/)] *should not* appear in *strings*, and applications *may* process such characters in an